eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 Configuration version
 =====================

-The YAML Configuration support a ``version`` value to identify the configuration version to parse the file.
+The YAML Configuration supports a ``version`` value to identify the configuration version to parse the file.
-In future releases could be common to change the YAML format (some key words, fields, etc.).
+In future releases the YAML format (some key words, fields, etc.) may change.
-This value allow to keep using the same YAML file using an old configuration format, maintaining compatibility with future releases.
+This value allows users to keep using the same YAML file with an old configuration format, maintaining compatibility with future releases.

 .. list-table::